 As we ate our mashed sweet potatoes and beef stew, I just couldn’t believe it.
 Yes, sweet potato mukimo is the bomb.
 But also that they would let me hang out with them.
 Is this what happens when you love an artist so much?
 Does this make me a groupie now?

 Chira the poet is hilarious.
 He’s definitely the comedian in the group.
 Mordecai Mwini, the lead singer does not say much; he’s mostly quiet until he goes on stage.
 There he turns into a musical beast.

 Kenchez the guitarist is a blend of the two.
 He’s in the middle, calm yet excitable.
 They all carry around this eccentrism in their hair, clothes and music.
 Rasta flows easily in their Kenyan blood.
 Kayoleshwa would be proud.

-In those moments I tried my best to restrain the fangirl in me from coming out.
-I had to stop myself from confessing my long lasting love for them.
-Act cool Joy, I told myself.
+In that moment I tried my best to restrain the fangirl in me from coming out.
+I had to stop myself from confessing my long lasting love for the band.
+Act cool Joy.
 This is backstage forchristsake.

 But don’t get me wrong.
 I am quite the shy one when it comes to talking to celebrities.
-I can barely approach them.
+I can barely approach them by myself.
 They have this lofty air around them that simply intimidates me.
 Is it only me?

 2017 will be a good year for writing.